florian-vuillemot/florian-vuillemot.github.io/_posts/2023-11-19-azure-vnet.markdown

 Provide default DNS.
 DNS name is consistent across the network.

+MTU fragment packet bytes of 1400 and 1500 for VMs.
 Bandwidth: based on the VM size and not the VNET itself.

 # Restrictions VNEt